ThunderFly-aerospace/TFSIK01/doc/tindie.md

 - **Si4463 Transceiver Chip**: User-selectable output power up to +20 dBm, RX sensitivity -124 dBm @ 1000 bps FSK.
 - **MIMO 2x2 RX/TX**: Two antenna diversity with separate MCX connectors for RX and TX.
-- **RF Switch & Low Noise Amplifier**: Ensures high noise immunity and optimal performance.
+- **RF SAW filter & Low Noise Amplifier**: Ensures high noise immunity and long-range performance.

 ## Applications

 - **UAV Command and Control**: Ideal for use in UAVs, paired with another SiK-based modem for ground control stations.
 - **ROS2 Wireless Datalink**: Provides reliable, long-range communication for robotics, ensuring real-time responsiveness and easy integration with ROS and ROS2 systems.

-## Why Choose TFSIK01A?
+## Why Choose TFSIK01?

 The TFSIK01A modem offers unmatched performance and flexibility for UAV communication needs.
 Its robust design, advanced features, and open-source firmware make it a versatile choice for both hobbyists and professionals.
 Plus, with support from ThunderFly, you can get customized solutions tailored to your specific requirements.

-## What's Included <a name="whats-included"></a>
+## What's Included

-- Pair of TFSIK01 electronics with RF shielding and housing
+- TFSIK01 modem with RF shielding and housing
-- [TFUSBSERIAL01](https://docs.thunderfly.cz/avionics/TFUSBSERIAL01/) - USB-C to serial converter for ground control station connection
+- [TFUSBSERIAL01](https://docs.thunderfly.cz/avionics/TFUSBSERIAL01/) - USB-C to serial converter for ground control station connection (optional)
-- Two 15cm serial cables with JST-GH connectors
+- 15cm serial cable with JST-GH connectors (optional)
-- Pair of Antenna kit (optional)
+- Antenna kit (optional)

 > The product is assembled and ready to use.